swiftlang/swift/docs/weak.rst

 destroyed while a reference is still outstanding.

-In addition, any implementation model which permits the safety checks on :code:`backref`\ s to be disabled will require all code to agree about whether or not the checks are enabled.
+In addition, any implementation model which permits the safety checks on :code:`unowned`\ s to be disabled will require all code to agree about whether or not the checks are enabled.
 When this information is tied to a declaration, this is easy, because declarations are ultimately owned by a particular component, and we can ask how that component is